gardener/gardener/docs/extensions/controllerregistration.md

 ### `Extension` resource configurations

-The `Extension` resource allows to inject arbitrary steps into the shoot reconciliation flow that are unknown to Gardener.
+The `Extension` resource allows injecting arbitrary steps into the shoot reconciliation flow that are unknown to Gardener.
 Hence, it is slightly special and allows further configuration when registering it:

 ```yaml